Filmed June 1 to 20, 1923. See the 'miscellaneous' section below for details.

 - The gang practices football behind the building at 3316 Motor Avenue, which by 1927 was where the Master

 company was located.
 Beyond the building can be seen the tops of the buildings on the opposite side of Motor.
-The brick
+A bit of the

 - Hal E. Roach Studios